Great Blue Heron Survivors Released to Rookery

 • Prevent a wildfire – Want to help prevent a wildfire?
 If you see a wildfire or irresponsible behaviour that could lead to a wildfire in British Columbia, call 1 800 663-5555 or *5555 from a cell phone.

 Of course, helping injured birds is another great way to help.
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with kindness and compassion.
+Please contact our Support Centre for assistance.

 If you would like to help with the many efforts of the Wildlife Rescue Association, please click here to learn more.